-In this paper we present the process of calibration of the optical path and digital camera sensor chip of the high-resolved bright-field wide-field light microscope enabling observation of sub-microscopic objects, further called the nanoscope~\cite{Ryc17,Ryc17b}.
-This microscope was developed by the Institute of Complex Systems (ICS) of the Faculty of Fisheries and Protection of Waters (FFPW) in collaboration with the Petr Tax - Optax company (Czech Republic).
-The optical path consisted of two Luminus 360 light emitting diodes charged by the current up to 5000 mA which illuminate by series of light flashes in a gentle mode and enable the videoenhancement~\cite{Irene}.
-A projective lens magnifies (2$\times$) and projects the image on a JAI camera with a 12-bpc color Kodak KAI-16000 digital camera chip of 4872$\times$3248 resolution.
-The process of capturing the primary signal is controlled by a custom control software.
+In this paper, we present the process of calibration of the optical path and digital camera sensor of a high-resolution bright-field light transmission microscope, enabling observation of microscopic objects, further called the nanoscope~\cite{Ryc17,Ryc17b}.
+This microscope was developed by the Institute of Complex Systems (ICS) of the Faculty of Fisheries and Protection of Waters (FFPW) in collaboration with the Petr Tax--Optax company (Prague, Czech Republic).
+The scheme of the nanoscope components is shown in Figure \ref{Fig1}.
+The optical path consisted of two Luminus 360 light emitting diodes charged by the current up to 5000 mA.
+This allows the video enhancement~\cite{Lic96} by illumination of the sample by series (7$\times$) of light flashes with a period of 0.323 s and a duty cycle of 70\%; each of the series is followed by a light delay depending on the scanning frequency.
+In our research, two microscope objective lenses were used: 1.
+Nikon Plan 40$\times$/0.65, $\infty$/0.17, WD 0.56; 2.
+Nikon LWD 20$\times$/0.40, $\infty$/1.2, WD 3.1.
+A projective lens magnifies (2$\times$) and projects the image on a JAI camera with a 12 bpc color Kodak KAI-16000 image sensor of \mbox{4872 $\times$ 3248} image resolution.
+The process of capturing the primary signal was controlled by a custom control software.